-In early 1883, a meeting was convened by the chairmen of the Mount Eden, Mount Roskill, One Tree Hill, and Remuera Road Boards at the Epsom Hall, "for the purpose of considering the best means of securing a water supply for the whole of the districts interested."
-The outcome of the meeting was agreement that Auckland City should make water from their Mt Eden reservoir available to the nearby districts.
-It is likely that this did not immediately benefit the relatively few residents close enough to the supply living within the boundaries of the Mt Roskill Roads Board district at the time.
-216
+In early 1883, the chairmen of the Mt Eden, Mt Roskill, One Tree Hill, and Remuera road boards held a meeting at the Epsom Hall, "for the purpose of considering the best means of securing a water supply for the whole of the districts interested".
+The outcome was agreement that Auckland City should make water from their Mt Eden reservoir available to the nearby districts.
+It is likely that this did not immediately benefit the relatively few residents living close enough to the supply, within the boundaries of the Mt Roskill Roads Board district at the time.

 After nearly two more decades, the Roskill Road Board reported in 1900 to the ratepayers that a "good water supply" should be available by 1901.
-217 This appears to have involved the Road Board applying to have part of the district included under the Manukau Water Trust Board, 218 which included the areas of One Tree Hill and Onehunga, and sourced water from the reservoir on One Tree Hill.
-In October 1901, a residents' meeting heard Charles Bagley's suggested scheme "to provide a water supply for an area the starting point of which would be from Greenwood's corner at Epsom, along a northern boundary through Crawford's property to Stoney Road, the western boundary going through Messrs Conelly's and Dibble's properties, round Mr Hayr's property, and embracing Mr Dodd's farm, and thence along the Three Kings Road to the starting point."
-219
+The appears that the Road Board applied to include part of the district under the Manukau Water Trust Board, which included One Tree Hill and Onehunga, and sourced water from the reservoir on One Tree Hill.
+In October 1901, a residents' meeting heard Charles Bagley's suggested scheme "to provide a water supply for an area the starting point of which would be from Greenwood's corner at Epsom, along a northern boundary through Crawford's property to Stoney Road, the western boundary going through Messrs Conelly's and Dibble's properties, round Mr Hayr's property, and embracing Mr Dodd's farm, and thence along the Three Kings Road to the starting point".

 A poll of the ratepayers was held in late November 1901, to determine whether or not the Road Board should borrow "£4000 for the purpose of providing a water supply for the more distant portion of the district".
-The poll resulted in approval for the loan application.
-220 In April 1902 the Road Board secured their £4000 loan from the government for the district's water supply, and engineer Henry H Metcalfe was commissioned in connection with the preliminary survey.
-221 The tender from E Porter & Co for the supply of cast-iron pipes and valves etc was accepted the following month.
-222 In October 1902, the Mt Roskill Water Supply Board agreed to enter into a four year contract to obtain water from the Manukau Water Trust's reservoir at One Tree Hill, and to call for tenders to lay pipes and mains throughout the district.
+The poll resulted in approval for the loan.
+220 In April 1902 the Road Board secured their £4000 loan from the government for the water supply, and engineer Henry H Metcalfe was commissioned in connection with the preliminary survey.221 The tender from E Porter & Co for the supply of cast-iron pipes and valves was accepted the following month.
+222 In October 1902, the Mt Roskill Water Supply Board agreed to enter into a four-year contract to obtain water from the Manukau Water Trust's reservoir at One Tree Hill, and to call for tenders to lay pipes and mains throughout the district.
 Meters were to be used for domestic and other supplies.
-223 The firm of Woolley and Higgins had the lowest tender.
-224

-Pressure tests were completed in February 1903.
+223 The firm of Woolley and Higgins had the lowest tender.224 Pressure tests were completed in February 1903.
 225

-The subdivision of the Buckland estate by the Assets Realisation Board in 1905 meant that more potential water subscribers would require connection, and they came within the 1901 boundary for the district's water supply.
+The subdivision of the Buckland estate by the Assets Realisation Board in 1905 meant that more potential water subscribers would need connection, and they came within the 1901 boundary for the district's water supply.
 226

-In 1914, the Road Board arranged for Rev Mason, a well-known water diviner, to locate a site in the district that would provide a good water supply.
-A site was determined at on the Board's reserve at Three Kings, and a bore located water at 70 feet.
-227 By May it was estimated that the bore could produce 50,000,000 gallons per year, with double available if the shaft went further down.
+In 1914, the Road Board arranged for the Rev. H. Mason, a well-known water diviner, to find a site in the district that would provide a good water supply.
+At a site on the board's reserve at Three Kings, a bore found water at 70 feet.
+By May it was estimated that the bore could produce 50,000,000 gallons per year, with double available if the shaft went further down.
 228